-- At the first IAATO Annual Meeting after having successfully completed the requirements in points 1-3 above, the Provisional Operator is expected to stand for a vote by Operators in good standing, in order to change the status of the Provisional Operator to Operator, unless exempted by the Executive Committee, on the advice of the Membership Committee.
+- At the first IAATO Annual Meeting after having successfully completed the requirements in points 1-3 above, the Provisional Operator is expected to physically attend and to stand for a vote by Operators in good standing, in order to change the status of the Provisional Operator to Operator.
+If, after the three annual meetings the provisional Operator has not successfully completed the requirements in points 1-3, they will become a non-member and must re-apply, unless exempted by the Executive Committee, on the advice of the Membership Committee.

 III - Section D Applications for Associate Membership may be submitted at any time, and these applications may be voted on at any time after submission.
 Applicants wishing to become an Associate member must successfully complete the most recent relevant IAATO Online Assessment for non-operating members.